 The obligation of the City to contribute to the plan is based on an actuarial determined rate.
-For the fiscal year ended June 30, 2020, the City's cash contributions were \$60,250 in payments to the trust and the estimated implied subsidy was \$31,350 resulting in total payments of \$91,600.
+For the fiscal year ended June 30, 2021, the City's cash contributions were in the form implied of subsidy for \$36,774.
 The City makes contributions and participates in the California Employers' Retiree Benefit Trust (CERBT) Fund for the purpose of prefunding obligations for past services.
 Through this plan, the California Public Employees' Retirement System (CalPERS) Board of Administration has the sole and exclusive control and power over the administration and investment of the prefunding plan.